 Means of replicates (§ SE) followed by different letters in the same row are significantly different (p < .05) according to Duncan’s new multiple range test.

 was observed across all treatments.
 Maximum height (14.9 cm) occurred at 50 and 100 ppm, while the highest leaf number (8) was seen at 10–50 ppm.
 Growth began to decline at concentrations ≥150 ppm, indicating early signs of toxicity and suggesting that low to moderate n-ZnO levels can stimulate growth (Sun et al., 2022).
 By week 5, growth patterns diverged.
 Peak values (21.5 cm height, 24 leaves) were recorded at 50 ppm, with 75–150 ppm showing stable but reduced growth.
 In contrast, 200–300 ppm suppressed growth significantly, leading to plant mortality at 300 ppm, marking a toxic threshold (Azarin et al., 2022).
 At week 7, the growth-promoting effect of 50 ppm became more prominent, yielding the highest height (33.9 cm) and leaf count (32).
 Concentrations above 150 ppm showed marked inhibition, with complete mortality at 250 and 300 ppm, reaffirming 50 ppm as optimal for plant vigor.
 Week 9 emphasized these trends, with 50 ppm maintaining peak growth (40.8 cm, 46 leaves).
 Moderate growth was observed at 10–25 ppm, while concentrations above 150 ppm showed progressive decline.
 By week 11 (maturity stage), the 50 ppm treatment reached 50.4 cm and 56 leaves, while 25 and 75 ppm showed enhanced but lesser growth.
 Control plants (33.8 cm, 35 leaves) lagged behind, indicating that moderate n-ZnO supplementation improves growth over natural conditions.
 In week 12, signs of senescence began, with slight reductions in height across treatments, except at 50 ppm (53 cm, 64 leaves), which maintained superior growth.
 This supports findings by Khan and Bano (2016) and Pillai and Kottekottil (2016) that nanoparticles enhance plant development, stress tolerance, and nutrient uptake.
 Toxic effects persisted at 250–300 ppm with continued mortality.
 The study clearly shows a dose-dependent effect of n-ZnO on Ficus benjamina, with optimal results at 50 ppm and a beneficial range of 10–75 ppm.
 These findings align with those of Varma and Khanuja (2017), Raliya and Tarafdar (2013), and Srivastav et al. (2021), who noted that low n-ZnO levels enhance photosynthesis and soil fertility.
 However, concentrations ≥150 ppm inhibit growth, and ≥250 ppm result in mortality, corroborating reports by Aiken et al. (2011);; Liu et al. (2015); Dastjerdi et al. (2016) and Akanbi-Gada et al. (2019) on n-ZnO toxicity.
 This highlights the critical need for dose optimization in nanomaterial use in plant systems.
 While low to moderate levels stimulate growth, higher concentrations are phytotoxic.
-Priyanka et al. (2021) emphasized that plant response to n-ZnO depends on dose, exposure duration, and genotype..
+Priyanka et al. (2021) emphasized that plant response to n-ZnO depends on dose, exposure duration, and genotype.

 Fig 1: Height and no of leaves at week 1 Fig 2:Height and no of leaves at week 3